ErykNe/NexiClicker-Remaster/README.md

 ![](https://github.com/ErykNe/NexiClicker-Remaster/blob/274ddeaf247d51beed6d1c32cc8c59180ad50916/screenshots/overlay.png)

-When you press the button below the tool bar, you con watch the settings and status of your autoclickers on the fullscreen app!
+When you press the button below the tool bar, you can watch the settings and status of your autoclickers on the fullscreen app!
 It's an transparent window that appears on the left corner of your monitor everytime you launch other application on fullscreen mode.
 It is not focusable and you cannot change the position of it.
 > NOTE: This feature is very limited as some applications do not allow any other processes on top for security reasons.
 If the overlay does not appear, the application that is on fullscreen mode does not allow this.
 Sometimes changing the resolution from fullscreen to windowed fullscreen will solve the problem.